ewertonlmoliveira/ewertonlmoliveira/README.md

 ## Hello, I'm Ewerton Oliveira

-I'm currently studying and working on my personal projects
+I'm currently preparing to join CyberSecurity, getting certified and developing projects in the area of Digital Security.

-- I’m currently learning **Back-End Development**
+- I’m currently learning **Cyber Security**
 - Intermediate English

-Mission: I propose to study and collaborate for the development of the community, as well as to improve the lives of many through technology.
+Mission: I propose to study and collaborate together for the development of the community, bringing more tools and concepts to provide a safer technological journey.

 ### GitHub Stats:
 <hr>